Categories: Technology

 Removed AIB ATM skimming device

 According to the Garda press office the number of reported skimming scams have increased in Ireland in the past six months.
 In September 2010 Gardaí prevented the export of two skimmings devices to Bulgaria containing AMT users details.
-In this case Ulster Bank customers were targeted with total of €11,000 lost to the scammers.
+In this case Ulster Bank customers were targeted with a total of €11,000 lost to the scammers.

 These latest images follow the a feature on RTÉ’s Crimecall in January which highlighted modern methods of card skimming.
 The Gardaí’s advice to consumers who are concerned about card skimming is,